 The Aliens and Immigration Law provides that a person can be detained if declared a “prohibited immigrant” and provides 13 instances under which a person may be declared a “prohibited immigrant”.
 When declared a “prohibited immigrant”, a person can be detained under separate provisions of the Aliens and Immigration Law that transpose the Returns Directive, for the purpose of return, although the return order is suspended until the asylum application has been decided on.

 Asylum seekers are mainly detained on the territory and rarely at entry points (ports, airports).
 Cyprus, being an island, has no external borders.
 People apprehended by the police within RoC territory before applying for asylum are often arrested for irregular entry and/or stay, regardless of whether they were intending to apply for asylum, even if they were on their way to apply for asylum and have only been in the country for a few days.
-Since 2014 and up to now, this does not apply to Syrian nationals who will not be arrested even if they have not regularised their stay, with the exception of a number of Syrians who in 2016, were reported to have entered the RoC by boat and were arrested, convicted and sentenced to prison for irregular entry due to previously being in Cyprus and still listed as “prohibited immigrants”.
-From April 2017 onwards, the practice of arresting and prosecuting Syrian refugees arriving on boats for illegal entry due to their irregular stay in the past has ceased.
+Since 2014 and up to now, this would not apply to Syrian nationals who will not be arrested even if they have not regularised their stay.

 The vast majority of asylum seekers enter Cyprus through the territories that are not under the effective control of the RoC (see section on Access to the Territory) and then cross the “green line” into the areas under the effective control of the RoC in an irregular manner.
 The “green line” is not considered a border, and even the crossing points are not considered official “entry points”.
 There are no detention facilities near the green line.

 During the determination procedure to identify the Member State responsible under the Dublin Regulation, the applicant has the right to remain and enjoys the rights afforded to applicants for international protection.
 In practice, if a person arrives in Cyprus and there is a possibility that another Member State is the responsible for examining their request, they are considered an asylum seeker and enjoy all such rights and will not be detained for this reason alone.
-Although the 2014 detention policy has no reference or information on this, in practice Dublin returnees whose final decision has not been issued yet are not detained.
+Furthermore, Dublin returnees whose final decision has not been issued are not detained.
 For Dublin returnees who have a final decision there is the possibility to be detained upon return, although there have been no cases to indicate the policy.

 The female gender has not been included in the Refugee Law, although this was requested by UNHCR and NGOs during consultations carried out prior to the amendment of the Law.